 The world of Internet routing and interconnections is vastly different from what you probably learned and experienced in an enterprise network.
-If you, like me, have wondered how your data traverses global service provider networks to reach its destination, here is a birds’-eye view of the Internet routing world.
+If you, like me, have wondered how your data traverses global service provider networks to reach its destination, here is a birds’-eye view on the basics of Internet routing.
+In part 1, we will look at what is an Autonomous System and introduce BGP, the routing protocol used in the Internet.

 The Internet is made up of a number of interconnected networks known as domains.
 Each of these domains includes a set of routers and IP prefixes (an IP prefix is a block of IP addresses) using an interior gateway protocol (IGP) such as OSPF, IS-IS, or EIGRP, for their internal routing.
 The routing protocols are used to maintain information about the current internal network topology and all the paths between the various nodes in the network through which data can be routed.
 Such a domain may also have to interconnect with other domains, and this is done with Border Gateway Protocol (BGP), an exterior gateway protocol that is the routing protocol of the Internet.